 - Breasts pushed over the top of the cup.

-- Red marks on your shoulders, breasts or back caused by your ill fitted bra or bra straps.
+- Red marks on your shoulders, breasts, or back caused by your ill-fitted bra or bra straps.

-- Any or all of these signs could tell that you are wearing the wrong bra size and that's not only uncomfortable.
-Over the time, it may distort the shape of your breasts and cause a variety of health problems, from headaches to backaches and even migraines.
+- Any or all of these signs could tell that you are wearing the wrong bra size and that’s not only uncomfortable.
+Over time, it may distort the shape of your breasts and cause a variety of health problems, from headaches to backaches and even migraines.

 Slip your hands through the bra straps over your shoulders, lean and bend forward from the waist to allow your breasts to fall into the cups of the bra.
 Then, fasten the hooks of the bra.

 While still in bending position, with one hand holding the side of the bra, insert the other hand in between the breast and the bra cup and push/scoop the excess flesh from the underarm area up and into the breast cup.
-Repeat for the other side.
+Repeat on the other side.
 Stand up and make sure the breasts snug comfortably into the bra cups.

-You can experiment this method with your normal way of putting on a bra.
+You can experiment with this method with your normal way of putting on a bra.
 You can really see the difference it makes.

 You should also check on:

-- The back of your bra does not ride up, otherwise the under band may be too big, and you could need a smaller size.
+- The back of your bra does not ride up, otherwise, the under band may be too big, and you could need a smaller size.